Kavach (train protection system): Overview

 All messaging between trains and the trackside infrastructure is handled through radio communication.
 The radio towers used by the Kavach for communication are installed alongside the tracks, aligned with the lineside signalling equipment and railway stations, and are deployed at a regular interval of 1–5 km, depending on the overall terrain.
-Kavach communicate with relevant signalling control stations, being interfaced with both Electronic interlocking (EI) and Route Relay Interlocking (RRI) systems, functioning in both absolute and automatic block signaling sections to retrieve information on signal aspects, permitted speeds, movement authority, and any restrictions; these criteria are continuously and automatically checked against each train's reported criteria and presented to the Loco Pilot on the DMI screen.
-The GSM-R radio link is also used to send data to the Network Monitoring System (NMS) to log all train movements, inputs, and fault messages; where appropriate fault teams are automatically contacted to address issues that arise in real time.
+Kavach communicate with relevant signalling control stations, being interfaced with both electronic interlocking (EI) and route relay interlocking (RRI) systems, functioning in both absolute and automatic block signaling sections to retrieve information on signal aspects, permitted speeds, movement authority, and any restrictions; these criteria are continuously and automatically checked against each train's reported criteria and presented to the loco pilot on the DMI screen.
+The GSM-R radio link is also used to send data to the Network Monitoring System (NMS) to log all train movements, inputs, and fault messages.
+Appropriate fault teams are automatically contacted to address issues that arise in real time.

 The initial implementation of the system harnesses ultra high frequency (UHF) radio frequencies, while the LTE-R based version of Kavach (Version 4.0) will soon be rolled out.
 Also, work is underway to integrate Kavach with Traffic Management System (TMS), Electronic Interlocking System (EIS).

 Functions

-Primarily, Kavach works on the principle of continuous supervision of the movement authority and is designed to maintain train speed within the specified limits and can automatically apply brakes to slow down or to bring the train to a complete standstill, in case the Loco Pilots violates the speed restrictions or fails to act in time to prevent Signal Passed At Danger (SPAD); thereby reducing the risks of collision in block sections and on running lines at stations.
-It displays upcoming signal aspects in the Loco Pilot's cab on the DMI screen; this feature aids in the operation of high-speed trains and assists Loco Pilots during low visibility weather conditions.
+Primarily, Kavach works on the principle of continuous supervision of the movement authority, and is designed to maintain train speed within the specified limits.
+It can automatically apply brakes to slow down or to bring the train to a complete standstill, in case the loco pilot violates the speed restrictions or fails to act in time to prevent signal passed at danger (SPAD), thereby reducing the risks of collision in block sections and on running lines at stations.
+It displays upcoming signal aspects in the loco pilot's cab on the DMI screen; this feature aids in the operation of high-speed trains and assists loco pilots during low visibility weather conditions.

-Additionally, Kavach offers few Non-Signalling based Non-SIL features such as; providing protection from head-on, rear-end, and side collisions by estimating the length of the track that the train is occupying in a block section and identifying the track that the train is on.
+Additionally, Kavach offers a few non-signalling-based non-SIL features, such as providing protection from head-on, rear-end, and side collisions by estimating the length of the track that the train is occupying in a block section and identifying the track that the train is on.
 It can detect and stop the train in case of a rollback.
-It automatically blows horn when approaching a Level crossing and manual SOS function which would trigger emergency brakes of all nearby trains.
+It automatically blows the horn when approaching a level crossing and manual SOS function which would trigger emergency brakes of all nearby trains.